adevyish/simpleblr/README.md

 ## NPF Posts

-Photosets made with NPF are normalized to have the same margin (multi-photo rows) and appear higher res (single photo rows).
+Photosets made with NPF are normalized to have the same margin (multi-photo rows) and apparent resolution (single photo rows).

 ## Reblogs